ImageMagick v6 Examples --

 [IM Output]

 The problem with this technique is that you position the perspective distortion using an internal control point.
-That can make it hard to control the actual perspective shape.
+That is one point in the inside of the image, and 3 points around the edge.
+That can make it hard to control the actual perspective shape, as a small movement of any control point can make the 'free corner' move wildly.

-For example, here I distort the image using all four corners to produce a specific shape, but I do not try to align the control points...
+For example, here I distort the image using all four corners to produce a specific (suposedally desired) distortion shape, but I will not try to align the control points at this point, just apply the distortion...

 convert align_blue.png \